 Normal plasma cells produce antibodies (also called immunoglobulins) to help fight infection.
-In myeloma, the abnormal plasma cells release only one type of antibody known as paraprotien, which has no useful function.
-It is often through the measurement of this paraprotien that myeloma is diagnosed and monitored.
+In myeloma, abnormal plasma cells release only one type of antibody known as paraprotein, which has no useful function.
+It is often through the measurement of this paraprotein that myeloma is diagnosed and monitored.

-The areas usually not affected are the extremities: that is the hands, feet, and lower arm/leg regions.
+The extremities are not usually affected, that is the hands, feet, and lower arm/leg regions.
 This is very important since the function of these critical areas is usually fully retained.

 People affected by myeloma